status-im/nim-rocksdb/README.md

 ## Current status

-Nim-RocksDB currently provides a wrapper for the low-level functions of RocksDB
+Nim-RocksDB provides a wrapper for the low-level functions in the librocksdb c library.

 ## Requirements